kubixapp/.github/CONTRIBUTING.md

 ## Working on the Task

-1.  **Create a Branch**: Create a new branch directly from the task inside the repository.
+1.  **Create a Branch**: Create a new branch directly from the task inside the repository - it should created by "develop".
 ![enter image description here](https://i.ibb.co/dMD6jbX/Untitled-design-3.png)

 3.  **Change Status to In Progress**: Update the issue status to "In Progress" on GitHub - it will show that you are working on it.